Corruption in the Democratic Republic of the Congo: The Kabila Era (1997–2019)

 Laurent Kabila led an insurgent group against Mobutu and quickly assumed power after Mobutu was overthrown.
 During this time period, Kabila issued a statement making himself president with near absolute power in the government.
 With people supporting him for overthrowing Mobutu, he was not initially met with much public opposition.
 However, Kabila's and his government's goals for the regime were said to be unclear and vague.

 He refused immediate elections in fear of the country returning to Mobutuism, and continued to postpone promised elections.
 The constitution was not changed, and he and his peers exploited resources for their personal benefit.
-Laurent Kabila, led a regime that upheld corruption through clientelism by appointing his clients as cabinet members.
-Under the Kabila regime, the DRC has failed to pull itself out of its “collapsed state” status from when Mobutu was in power.
+Laurent Kabila led a regime that upheld corruption through clientelism by appointing his clients as cabinet members.
+Under the Kabila regime, the DRC has failed to pull itself out of its "collapsed state" status from when Mobutu was in power.

 The government has not implemented security and human rights reforms, free media, and the decentralization of power.
 The economy plummeted, forcing workers to be underpaid and living conditions to deteriorate.
 Laurent Kabila was killed in 2001 by one of his body guards in an attempted coup d'état.

 During that time period, The Democratic Republic of Congo received a score of 1.9 out of 10 in the Corruption Perception Index, which reveals high levels of corruption.

 His son, Joseph Kabila was elected president after Laurent Kabila's death.
 Joseph Kabila is working with the World Bank to curtail corruption and improve economy.
 In addition, the Commission of Economic Crimes was implemented in 2001 by President Joseph Kabila.
-Nonetheless, there are still reports of high ranking officials exploiting resources for their personal benefit and other forms of corruption.
+Nonetheless, there are still reports of high-ranking officials exploiting resources for their personal benefit and other forms of corruption.
 In 2006, the constitution changed the president's minimum age from 35 to 30 years old to include Joseph Kabila, who was 33 at the time.

+Joseph Kabila was also implicated in a corruption scandal known as the so-called "Congo Hold-Up" expose.
+In a series of leaked documents obtained and published by the media and the Platform to Protect Whistleblowers in Africa, it was revealed that Kabila and his family may have engaged in a kleptocratic system that diverted funds from the country’s Central Bank, state-owned companies, the national treasure, and the national electoral commission.
+It is alleged that they pocketed at least $138 million from 2013 to 2018.
+Authorities have confirmed an ongoing investigation of the corruption.

 In 2017, Reuters exposed a scheme involving overpriced biometric passports.